morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 3000
     ```

-    By default many network interfaces are `eth0`, however, this depends on your Operating System.
-If you don't know, or want to confirm type `ip addr` (Newer \*Nix Distros) or `ifconfig` (Older \*Nix Distros) into your terminal.
+    By default many network interfaces are `eth0`, however, this really depends on your Operating System and Version of Operating System.
+If you don't know whatyour network interface is, or want to confirm type `ip addr` (Newer \*Nix Distros) or `ifconfig` (Older \*Nix Distros) into your terminal.
 In the example output below, the interface is `ens33`

+    e.g.

     ```bash
       user@ubuntu: ip addr